EC-LEE/ResNet-CIFAR10/README.md

 # Details
-I tried to make it exactly same way described in the paper, but except these things.
+I tried to make it exactly same way described in the paper, but except these things.<br/>
 ~~1.
 Traning/Valiation dataset spiltting(45k/5k) is not used.
-I used all 50k data for training.
+I used all 50k data for training.~~<br/>
 2.  per-pixcel mean substraction is not used, but instead I nomalized with (0.5,0.5).